The social networks have prospered with a destructive model of social identity. New innovations in generative coding and web3 could change all that.

 Tech leaders now openly admit the digital social paradigm has supercharged a degradation of our commons.

-In fact it’s a primary feature of the market society.
-One that serves, explains filmmaker Adam Curtis in his masterpiece Century of the Self, “to control the dangerous crowd in an age of mass democracy.”
-Indeed, at its most ingenious level, the market connected freedom and rebellion to consumption, thereby re-directing potential insurgencies back into consumerism.
+But this isn’t some new phenomenon.
+These are long-understood features of a political system which requires mechanisms, explains filmmaker Adam Curtis in his masterpiece Century of the Self, “to control the dangerous crowd in an age of mass democracy.”
+Indeed, as the documentary lays bare: at its most ingenious level, the market connected personal freedom and political rebellion to consumption, thereby re-directing potential insurgencies back into consumerism.

-The next stage has been to go immersive.
-And so we have seen the construction of a Pavlovian stockade in which human behaviors are engineered toward algorithmically predictable outcomes, ushering in the final phase of market authority: surveillance capitalism.
+Once the internet was established, the next stage was to go immersive.
+And so with web 2, we saw the construction of a Pavlovian stockade in which human behaviors are engineered toward algorithmically predictable outcomes, ushering in the final phase of market authority: surveillance capitalism.

 There have been many expositions and deconstructions of these dynamics; the most prevalent of which was the film The Social Dilemma, which featured two of the more articulate thinkers in this category, CHT co-founders Tristan Harris and Aza Raskin.